-- Currently involved in higher education in South Africa, at a senior level and/or highly experienced.
+- Current involvement in higher education in South Africa, at a senior level and/or highly experienced.

-- Have expertise in a specific area of internationalisation to contribute to the overall strength of the Council.
+- Expertise in a specific area of internationalisation to contribute to the overall strength of the Council.

-- Demonstrate experience of dealing with issues, pertaining to the international community in higher education, in South Africa.
+- Demonstrated experience in dealing with issues pertaining to the international community in higher education in South Africa.

-- Have a demonstrable track record of engaging with international offices/international professional communities and internationalisation, outside South Africa.
+- A demonstrable track record of engaging with international offices/international professional communities and internationalisation outside South Africa.